allens118/Assistancefortheblind/README.md

 English | [中文](#中文說明)

 ## Overview
-Publish camera/video frames, run YOLOv8 detection, send annotated images and human-friendly messages over MQTT.
-Text outputs are available in both English and Chinese, plus short “nearest object” sentences for TTS.
+This project builds an AIoT-based assistive vision pipeline.
+It captures camera/video frames via MQTT, runs YOLOv8 to detect objects, and simulates assistive responses: annotated images, multilingual summaries, and speech-friendly nearest-object cues.
+It enables real-time analysis and interaction-oriented feedback for accessibility scenarios.

 ## Features
 - JPEG frames → MQTT (`assist/cam/raw` by default or `ntut/SourceImage` for data-URL only)